 - 1. A payment will be treated as being made when an amount is paid or credited to an NPFFI. - 2.
-Only the aggregate amount of payments made to the payee during the calendar year need to be reported. - 3.
-Where the payments described in c) above, cannot be separately identified as being the equivalent of a U.S. source interest or dividend income then the entire amount of the payment made in relation to that transaction is to be reported. - 4.
-The amount of income to be aggregated is the net amount of the income payment made, there is no requirement to consider amounts withheld.
+Only the aggregate amount of payments made to the payee during the calendar year need to be reported.

 19.7.
 Payments of Dividends made by a Financial Institution